Aanndreas/Biblioteks-API/README.md

 ## Features

-- View a rotating collection of books on the main page.
+- View a list of books on the main page.
-- Each book shelf represents a book with details such as name, author, and number of pages.
+- Each book is displayed with details such as name, author, and number of pages.
-- Interact with the book shelves by dragging and rotating them.
 - Add new books to the library via a simple form.
 - Borrow books by clicking on the corresponding link.